truelockmc/Discord-Webhook-Tool/README.md

    pip install requests pystyle

 Usage
-1. Run the tool:
+1. Run the Install & Run.bat
-   python HookTool.py
+2. #This pip installs everything and automatically goes to the webhook tool.
-2. Enter the webhook URL when prompted.
+3. Enter the webhook URL when prompted.
-3. Choose an action from the menu:
+4. Choose an action from the menu:
    - [1] Spam: Send messages repeatedly.
    - [2] Delete: Remove the webhook.
    - [3] Change Name: Change the webhook name.